fanhualei/ant-g/readme.md

 $ ant-g
 ?
 Select the boilerplate type (Use arrow keys)
 > init                      - Create g-config.json config file for generator
-  initDataStructure         - Create data structure file from database, this file save /.g dependencies              - Add dependencies to the project service                   - Create service and data.d from db mock                      - Create mock from db
+  dataStructure             - Create data structure file from database, this file save /.g dependencies              - Add dependencies to the project service                   - Create service and data.d from db mock                      - Create mock from db